LicensePlates.cc

 Generic Specialty

-As of January 2025, the series has reverted to the old A000A format.
-Apparently, the DMV is reissuing old numbers that have been dormant for x number of years.
-This change appears to coincide with the plates going flat.
+In January 2025, several reporters observed this series had reverted to the old A123B format.
+This is because old numbers that had been dormant for several years are being re-used.
+This change appears to have coincided with the JR Wald plates going flat.
 In April 2025, the 0000A format was also observed.

 New Font Low: 05FD0